genielabs/homegenie.it/source/mini/1.2/examples/ir-rf-gateway/index.md

 ## Meet Firefly

-Firefly (f-IRF-ly) is a small device that can control HVAC systems, TVs, music and video players, lights and other things that can be controlled using an IR or RF remote.
+Firefly is a small device that can control HVAC systems, TVs, music and video players, lights and other things that can be controlled using an IR or RF remote.
 Firefly captures commands directly from the original remote control so you can save, playback or schedule captured commands using [HomeGenie Panel](../../../../panel)